-We anticipate the funding recommendations will be approved at the June or July Council meeting, however applicants should be aware that this process may be delayed.
+We anticipate the funding recommendations will be approved at an October 2021 Council meeting, however applicants should be aware that this process may be delayed.
 Projects are to be completed before 30 June 2022.

 Project funding is limited to:

-- Energy saving measure – Energy efficient upgrades to fixed lighting (e.g. LED downlights, security lights, and fluorescents replacements) and/or fixed equipment (e.g. Heating, Ventilation and Air Conditioning).
+- Energy saving measure– Energy efficient upgrades to fixed lighting (e.g. LED downlights, security lights, and fluorescents replacements) and/or fixed equipment (e.g. Heating, Ventilation and Air Conditioning, hot water heat pumps).